efemeldev/core/README.md

 - [x] Specify output file path
 - [x] Deprecate built in lua modules
 - [x] Initialise global variables outside of the state manager
-- [ ] Move file reading and writing outside of run function
-- [ ] Refactor the var loading code by overwriting the require function for better DX
+- [x] Refactor the var loading code by overwriting the require function for better DX
+- [ ] Implement stacking of required lua files and merging of the result
 - [ ] Load config from a file (should support the same lua config files)
 - [ ] Implement hooks for output file generation
+- [ ] Move file reading and writing outside of run function
 - [ ] Organise project structure
 - [ ] Add better logging
 - [ ] Add tests